dask/dask/docs/source/index.rst

 Dask is composed of two parts:

 1.  **Dynamic task scheduling** optimized for computation.
 This is similar to *Airflow, Luigi, Celery, or Make*, but optimized for interactive computational workloads.
-2.  **"Big Data" collections** like parallel arrays, dataframes, and lists that extend common interfaces like *NumPy, Pandas, or Python iterators* to larger-than-memory or distributed environments.
-These parallel collections run on top of the dynamic task schedulers.
+2.  **"Big Data" collections** like parallel arrays, dataframes and lists that extend common interfaces like *NumPy, Pandas or Python iterators* to larger-than-memory or distributed environments.
+These parallel collections run on top of dynamic task schedulers.

 Dask emphasizes the following virtues:

 *  **Familiar**: Provides parallelized NumPy array and Pandas DataFrame objects
 *  **Flexible**: Provides a task scheduling interface for more custom workloads and integration with other projects.
-*  **Native**: Enables distributed computing in Pure Python with access to the PyData stack.
+*  **Native**: Enables distributed computing in pure Python with access to the PyData stack.
-*  **Fast**: Operates with low overhead, low latency, and minimal serialization necessary for fast numerical algorithms
+*  **Fast**: Operates with low overhead, low latency and minimal serialization necessary for fast numerical algorithms
 *  **Scales up**: Runs resiliently on clusters with 1000s of cores
 *  **Scales down**: Trivial to set up and run on a laptop in a single process
-*  **Responsive**: Designed with interactive computing in mind it provides rapid feedback and diagnostics to aid humans
+*  **Responsive**: Designed with interactive computing in mind, it provides rapid feedback and diagnostics to aid humans